Adding Your Keyboard to QMK

 Additional Configuration

 There are a lot of features that can be turned on or off, configured or tuned.
 Some of these have yet to be migrated over to Data Driven Configuration.
-The following sections cover the process for when an info.json
+The following sections cover the process for when a data-driven option is unavailable.

 Configuration Options